JamanMinhaj/Jaman-Minhaj/README.md

 # Jaman-Minhaj
-This is a fiel where you can read about me
+This is a file where you can read about me